Aplusplus/SeriouslyTheme/README.md

-SeriouslyTheme
+Seriously eCommerce Theme
 ==============

-The Seriously Theme for Tictail
+This is the repository for
+This theme